hmchen47/Programming/WebDev/Frontend-W3C/4-CSSBasics/03-Selectors.md

   Your browser does not support the HTML5 video element.
 </video>

+#### Classes and IDs

+Classes and IDs are "attribute selectors".
+This means that you can attach style to HTML elements based on that element's attributes.
+This empowers you to apply different style to items of the same HTML type.

 #### Classes

 Classes are an HTML attribute that specifies a name for a group of elements on the page.
 You can apply the class name to as many elements as you like, even if they are of different HTML tag types.
 You can use the class name with a period in front as the selector like so: